Configuration Options for Accounts

 - Then: If you have Automatically quote the original message when replying enabled, this setting determines where the cursor will be placed - either above or below the quoted text.

-- And place my signature: In addition to Automatically quote the original message when replying, if you also have Thunderbird automatically add a signature, this setting determines where your signature will be placed - either above or below the quoted text.
+- And place my signature: In addition to Automatically quote the original message when replying, if you also have Thunderbird set to automatically add a signature, this setting determines where your signature will be placed - either above or below the quoted text.

 - Include signature for replies: If you do not want your signature added when replying to a message, disable this setting.